 I am forever grateful for Service Peace Warriors as they saved my life; which is why I advocate wholeheartedly for Service Dogs for Veterans and why I want to continue in helping Service Peace Warriors with their continued mission to lower the number of Veteran suicides a day four paws at a time.

-Hi my name is Diona Schilling, I became a Board Member in 2015, when Mary decided to start Service Peace Warriors.
-I am married with two grown children and one grandson; my daughter and I raise goats on the 5 acres where we live.
-My husband and I own Dependable Janitor, LLC in Kennewick where I do the bookkeeping.
+Hi, my name is Diona Schilling; I am married with two grown children and one grandson; my daughter and I raise goats on the 5 acres where we live.
+My husband and I own Dependable Janitor, LLC in Kennewick, where I do the bookkeeping.
 I am a member/volunteer with the Benton Franklin Market Stock Committee.
 When Mary asked me to be on her board with Service Peace Warriors, I was excited to help.
 I had no idea how big and successful this organization would be and what an impact it would make.
-I thoroughly enjoy the dogs, people and meeting the Veterans and seeing the how these dogs have changed their lives.
+I thoroughly enjoy the dogs, people and meeting the Veterans, and seeing how these dogs have changed their lives.